Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 We first consider the alcoves $x$ which lie in the shrunken dominant Weyl chamber.
 The following statement combines Theorems~\ref{idDomDimw0},~\ref{idDomDim},~\ref{bDomDimw0}, and~\ref{bDomDim} in the body of the paper.

-\begin{thm} Let $b = t^\mu$ be a dominant pure translation.
-Let $x = t^\lambda w \in W$ be such that every alcove at the vertex $\lambda$ lies in the shrunken dominant Weyl chamber, and let $a = t^{2\rho}w$.
-Assume that the alcove $b$ lies in the convex hull of $x$ and the base alcove, the alcove $t^{-\mu}x$ lies in the shrunken dominant Weyl chamber, and the vertex $\mu$ lies in the negative cone based at the dominant vertex $\lambda - 2\rho$.
+\begin{thmi} Let $x = t^\lambda w \in W$ be such that every alcove at the vertex $\lambda$ lies in the shrunken dominant Weyl chamber.
+Let $a = t^{2\rho}w$.
+Let $b = t^\mu$ be a dominant pure translation such that the alcove $b$ lies in the convex hull of $x$ and the base alcove, the alcove $t^{-\mu}x$ lies in the shrunken dominant Weyl chamber, and the vertex $\mu$ lies in the negative cone based at the dominant vertex $\lambda - 2\rho$.
 Then

 and

 If $w = w_0$ then $X_a(1) \neq \emptyset$, $X_x(1) \neq \emptyset$, and $X_x(b) \neq \emptyset$.

 Moreover if the affine Deligne--Lusztig varieties $X_a(1)$, $X_x(1)$, and $X_x(b)$ are nonempty, then we have